Walking for Weight Loss - Free Mild Cardio, Plan 2

 Since what is measurable is easier to improve than what is not, let's use that fact to work for you.
 Do not rely on memory.
 Old saying: the shortest pencil is better than the longest memory!

-Keep a walking for weight loos training log.
-Keep a training log in which you record at least the date, the number of minutes you exercised, and how you felt physically during and after your walking to lose weight session.
+Keep a walking for weight loss training log in which you record the date, the number of minutes you exercised, and how you felt physically during and after your walking to lose weight session.

 Sharing your log with your physician may enable you to obtain some valuable extra input.